RaviTeja110820/aws/Ansible for AWS VPC/Readme.md

      *  select ec2 , NEXT
      *  Give full Administartor Access in policy, NEXT
      *  Role name : ansible-admin
-4. now select the control-machine instance -> click on actions -> instance settings -> modify IAM role : choose ansible-admin role and SAVE
+4. now select the control-machine instance -> click on actions -> security -> modify IAM role : choose ansible-admin role and SAVE
 5. Now check if the permissions is added or not.
 Connect to contrl-machine instance and run below commands:
     ```console
     $ sudo apt install awscli -y